puppetlabs/puppet-docs/source/puppet/6.0/install_osx.md

 2. Locate the `.pkg` file in the mounted volume and install it by running `sudo installer -pkg /Volumes/<IMAGE>/<PKG FILE> -target /`.

-    When installation finishes, Puppet agent and MCollective will be running.
+    When installation finishes, Puppet agent will be running.

 3. After installing, run `sudo hdiutil unmount /Volumes/<IMAGE>` to unmount the disk image.